-How to Get Traffic to Your Blog
+Quick and Easy Tips on How to Get Traffic to Your Blog

 One thing that every blog author has in common is the stress of trying to increase traffic on their site.
-It would be dreamy if all your targeted readers simply flocked to your page with no effort but the undeniable reality is that you have to build your audience.
+It would be dreamy if all your targeted readers simply flocked to your page with no effort, but the undeniable reality is that you have to build your audience.

 If you’d like to learn more or get professional help with search engine optimization, you can check out these SEO agencies at Sortlist.
 Let’s look at some of the best techniques you can use to get more traffic to your blog.

 Content is King

-If you really want to get more blog traffic then having content that is desired by many is extremely important.
-The phrase content is king is well-known but many writers neglect it easily.
+The phrase “content is king” is well-known, but many writers neglect it easily.
 Remember that creating great content is not just about creating quality work but marketing your work strategically to ensure your posts get the views they deserve.

 Make sure that your content will always be irrelevant and will always be a good source on that topic.
 At any point in time when people search for something on that topic, your blog posts should benefit them in some way.

 The best thing you can do for yourself is to look at what your competitors are doing.
 How do successful blog posts get the traffic they do?
 What do they have in common that makes so many people want to read, engage and share their blog posts?
-We’ve picked up three things that all successful content has in common.

 1. Write catchy headlines

-The headline is the first thing your readers see so it has to be catchy enough to make them want to read your blog.
-There are three things you need to remember when writing a headline.
+The headline is the first thing your readers see, so it has to be catchy enough to make them want to read your blog.
+There are three things you can consider when writing a headline.

-2. Longer Content
+2. Longer content

 There are so many reasons why you should aim for longer posts.
 Let’s unpack some of these reasons:

-- More words means you can slot in more SEO tags without the risk of keyword stuffing.
+- More words mean you can slot in more SEO keywords without stuffing!

-- Lots of people are still writing shorter posts so your longer blog posts will stand out from the crowd
+- Lots of people are still writing shorter posts, so your longer blog posts will stand out from the crowd

 - Longer posts make you look like more of an expert because your readers will find all the information on your page.
 They won’t have to look for information in another blog post.